 How to Soften Hard Brown Sugar

 Looking for a brown sugar substitute because your brown sugar is too hard to use?
 There's actually a really easy fix for that.
-Here are a couple ways that you can soften brown sugar.
-Be sure to check out the tips for keeping your brown sugar soft at the end of that article.
-They'll save you from having to soften your brown sugar every time you use it.

-Just add a tablespoon of molasses to a cup of light brown sugar to turn it into dark brown sugar.
+Add 1 tablespoon of molasses to a cup of light brown sugar to turn it into dark brown sugar.
 This will give you the real deal.

-If you don't have molasses, use a tablespoon of maple syrup instead, or just use your light brown sugar in place of the dark brown sugar that's called for.
+If you don't have molasses, use 1 tablespoon of maple syrup instead, or just use your light brown sugar in place of the dark brown sugar that's called for.
 You probably won't notice any difference in your recipe, if you do.
 Need light brown sugar and only have dark brown sugar?
 Go ahead and use it.
 You'll hardly notice the difference.